BIS-Brecon/aderyn-qgis-plugin/readme.md

 1. Access to the merged database is restricted due to the sensitive nature of many of the records.
 If you are a partner organisation or have an SLA with LERC Wales, contact us to obtain a username and password for the database.
 2. Enter the database settings (username, password and IP address) in the setting window (Database > Aderyn Data Search > Settings).
 Once saved, use the 'Test Database Connection' button in the main window to ensure a record is returned from the database.
 3. Ensure the map view is in OSGB36 (EPSG:27700) projection.
-4. Enter a grid reference in the location box and click 'Locate' to pan/zoom the map.
+4. Specify the search location.
+You can either enter a UK OS grid reference in the location box and click 'Locate' to pan/zoom the map, or you can select a visible vector layer (or load one).
+If you select a vector layer, the layer must have only a single feature or have a single feature selected.
 5. Enter a search name (this will be used to name the exported files).
 6. Select the output folder where the shape files will be saved.
 7. Select the required categories.
 If a category is selected, a buffer distance must be specified.